judnich/TupleMarkup/README.md

 An extremely simple all-purpose markup language: nested lists with bracket-minimizing syntax.
 It enables JSON-like and XML-like semantics within the same clean and consistent language, plus much more.

-**Status:** _The language specification is complete, and complete parser/API implementations are availible in C and C++.
-Implementations in more languages (e.g. Google Go, Python, Ruby, Javascript) are planned to be completed eventually (since this is a spare-time hobby project)._
+**Status:** _Complete parser/API implementations are availible in C and C++.
+As time permits, implementations in more languages (e.g. Google Go, Python, Ruby, Javascript, etc.) are planned._

 ### What is in this repository?